Mobile App | Research, Strategy, UX/UI

 I leveraged best practices found in other apps to help information key interactions and feature design.
 I planned to evaluate overall effectiveness, clarity and ease of use in the usability study.

 Previous MVP features had not been tested.
-After investigating the file, I noticed many UX gaps in the design.
+After investigating the file, I noticed many UX gaps and potential usability issues in the design.

 Workaround & Key Takeaway

 Unfortunately, changing the original features was out of scope for my work.
-I made sure to raise concerns to the Product Owner.
-This emphasized the importance of thoroughly designing original features before piling on new ones.
+I made sure to raise the importance of testing these flows, to emphasize the importance these original features could have on the usability of the new ones.

 Challenge 3: Scoping Challenge